-Can a Guardian, Conservator or Agent Life Out of State?
+Can a Guardian, Conservator, or Agent Live Out of State?

 Can a guardian or conservator live in a different state from the protected person?
 What about an agent under a durable power of attorney or health care proxy or the trustee of a special needs trust?